 Role and Responsibilities

-The following materials are available to help you serve:
+The following materials are available to assist family history advisers.

 Official Web site of The Church of Jesus Christ of Latter-day Saints